usherlabs/usher-referrals-docs/docs/ecosystem/core/overview.md

 1. Choose your preferred deployment option (managed or self-hosted).
 2. Review the prerequisites and ensure your organization has the required technologies in place.
-3. Follow the detailed setup guide provided in the in-depth documentation at **[Usher Core’s repository](https://github.com/usherlabs/usher)**.
+3. Follow the detailed setup guide provided in the in-depth documentation at [Usher Core’s repository](https://github.com/usherlabs/usher).

 ## Further Exploration and Support

-We encourage developers and businesses alike to explore the in-depth Usher Core documentation at the **[Usher Core repository](https://github.com/usherlabs/usher)** to better understand its features, functionalities, and potential applications.
+We encourage developers and businesses alike to explore the in-depth Usher Core documentation at the [Usher Core repository](https://github.com/usherlabs/usher) to better understand its features, functionalities, and potential applications.

 Refer to this documentation's [community and resources](https://todolink.com/community-and-resources) section for additional resources and community support.
 You'll find valuable insights and networking opportunities, helping you maximize your Usher Core experience.